axyz/react-zlide/README.md

 `$ npm install --save react-zlide`

-then simply use the provided components
+then simply use the provided component

-Note that all the components are stateless, so updating the `currentSlide` should be handled in the model of your app (e.g. using redux or similar flux implementations)
+Note that the component is stateless, so updating the `currentSlide` should be handled in the model of your app (e.g. using redux or similar flux implementations)

-The components are also unstyled (except for the slide layout and transform).
+The component is also unstyled (except for the slide layout and transform).

 For the `Zlide` component to work correctly, please be sure to have support for `calc`, `flex` and `transform` or eventually be sure to use polyfills.